Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Serious Conditions

 Both male and female Irish Doodles are loving, interactive, and loyal.
-Where the sexes may differ are in the training and independence departments, but the differences are typically subtle.
+The sexes may differ in the training and independence departments, but the differences are typically subtle.
 For example, a male may be more independent at home, while a female is more attentive on the agility course.
-However, both sexes can handle being alone at home and both can do excellently during agility drills.
+However, both sexes can handle being alone at home and do excellently during agility drills.

 1. They Have Multiple Nicknames

 These dogs go by many different names, depending on who is talking about them.
-Some people call them Irish Doodle Settles, while others prefer the term Irish Setterpoo.
-Irish Poo Setter, Irish Setterdoodle, and Irish Doodle Setter are other popular nicknames for this designer mixed-breed dog.
+Some people call them Irish Doodle, while others prefer the term Irish Setterpoo.
+Irish Poo Setter, Irish Setterdoodle, and Irish Doodle Setter are other popular nicknames for this designer dog.

 2. They Rarely Bark